hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/250923061v1-local-success-does-not-compose-benchmarking-large-language-models-fo.md

 ---
 layout: default
-title: Local Success Does Not Compose: Benchmarking Large Language Models for Compositional Formal Verification
+title: "Local Success Does Not Compose: Benchmarking Large Language Models for Compositional Formal Verification"
 ---

 # Local Success Does Not Compose: Benchmarking Large Language Models for Compositional Formal Verification